What’s your choice when it comes to gift basket wrapping? Watch this shrink wrapping for beginners video to see how easy shrink wrap is to apply.

 - Select shrink wrap to stabilize baskets being transported anywhere in the world.

-Which do you prefer, shrink wrap or cellophane, and why?
+Now that you have video access to learn shrink wrapping for beginners, which method do you prefer, shrink wrap or cellophane, and why?